paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P2 - Build a Portfolio Site/README.md

 ## Design and used code

 Below you can find steps I took to create my portfolio website:

-1. Review Udacity  design mockup and decide which additional section can I add to my design.
+1. Review Udacity design mockup and decide which additional sections should be added to my portfolio website design.
 2. Design high level portfolio on a piece of paper.
 I have separated the portfolio website in number of sections taking into the consideration that I will use Boostrap 4 grid system.
 This part was very important as I have discovered it's much easier to start writing code with concert high level design in mind.
 3. Create index.html, style.css  and script.js files.
 4. Create high level a skeleton of the website including navbar, various sections (main, my skills and experience , projects and contact).